John E. Layne

 Maksimovic, S., Layne, J.E. & Buschbeck, E.K.
 (2007).
 Behavioral evidence for within-eyelet resolution in twisted-winged insects (Strepsiptera).
 Journal of Experimental Biology, 210, 2819-2828.

 Zeil, J. & J. E. Layne (2002).
-Path integration in fiddler crabs and its relation to habitat.
+Path integration in fiddler crabs and its relation to habitat and social life.
 In K. Wiese (Eds.), Crustacean Experimental Systems in Neurobiology (pp. 227-246).
 Berlin, Heidelberg, New York: Springer Verlag.

 Layne, J.E., Land, M.F. & J. Zeil, J. (1997).
 Fiddler crabs use the visual horizon to distinguish predators from conspecifics: A review of the evidence.
 Journal of the Marine Biological Association of the UK, 77, 43-54.